nazmulhasannasim333/jobHunter/README.md

   * Design with react jsx and taiwind css.
   * Design navbar.
-  * Banner section.
+  * Design Banner section.
-  * Category list section design and show data dynamically by fetching from json.
+  * Category list section design and show data dynamically by fetching data from json.
-  * Featured jobs section design and display data from json by fatch.
+  * Featured jobs section design and display data from json file by fatch.
-  * if user click on view details button then land to job details page and show specific job's detail.
+  * if user click on view details button then land to job details page and show specific job's details.
   * if user click to Apply Now button then save specific job's details in localStorage and show to Applied Jobs page, if user reload this page but always show applied jobs item.
   * if user want then they filter out applied job by filtering Remote or Onsite jobs.
   * Create a blogs page and write some question answer.
   * Create a 404 ERROR page, if user type or go wrong url then show custom ERROR.
-  * Create a statistics and show my all assignments mark is this page by using AreaChart.
+  * Create a statistics and show my all assignments marks in this page by using AreaChart.
   * Finally Create a beautiful Footer and fulfill all requrements.